 As a copywriter, you would work as a team with an art director, who would provide the visual images to go with your words.
-Your job would begin with a briefing about the client, their product, the target audience and the advertising message to be put across.
+Your job would begin with a briefing about the client, their product, the target audience and the advertising message they want to get across.
 Your work could then involve:

-- creating original ideas that fit the brief (working closely with the art director)
+- working with the art director to create original ideas that fit the brief

 - presenting ideas to the agency’s creative director and account team

 - helping to present ideas to the client

 - making any changes that the client asks for

 - making sure that ads meet the codes of advertising practice